SandraAdel/Multi-Platform-Toolbox-for-Medical-Image-Manipulation/README.md

 - .py file of GUI interface
 - .py file of main program
 - Sample images for illustration
-- PDF document for program functionalities
+- PDF document for program functionalities, named *Task Statement*

 All programs are properly documented with explanation of steps, algorithms and comments.